 Mammone, James: (Stark) Mammone was convicted and sentenced to death for the 2009 aggravated murders of his 5-year-old daughter, Macy Mammone, his 3-year-old son, James Mammone, and his ex-mother-in-law, 57-year-old Margaret Eakin.
 Mammone murdered the children in his vehicle and then went to Ms. Eakin's home where he murdered her.
 On March 30, 2022, Mammone filed a petition for postconviction relief in the trial court alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
 On April 11, 2022, the State filed a motion to dismiss the petition.
 On August 12, 2022, the trial court denied the State's April 11, 2022 motion to dismiss.
 On November 1, 2022, the State filed a motion seeking an independent mental examination, which Mammone opposed on November 14, 2022.
 Mammone filed supplemental authority concerning his opposition on December 12, 2022.
+On

-On January 25, 2023, the trial court granted the State's motion for an independent mental examination.
+January 25, 2023, the trial court granted the State's motion for an independent mental examination.
 On March 23, 2023, both parties submitted proposed parameters of the evaluation.
 On July 28, 2023, the trial court entered an order selecting the independent examiner, and on December 22, 2023, the trial court entered an order as to the date and time of the ordered evaluation.
+The results of the evaluation were reported to the trial court on July 16, 2024.
+On September 23, 2024, the State filed an amended answer and motion to dismiss.
+On October 7, 2024, Mammone filed a motion to strike the State's pleading, which the trial court denied on November 26, 2024.

 Maxwell, Charles: (Cuyahoga) Maxwell was convicted and sentenced to death for the 2005 aggravated murder of his ex-girlfriend, 36-year-old Nichole McCorkle, at her Cleveland residence.
 On April 11, 2022, Maxwell filed a successive petition for postconviction relief in the trial court, alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
 On April 21, 2022, the State filed a motion to compel a mental evaluation of Maxwell and requested an extension of time to file a response.
 On October 25, 2022, Maxwell filed an amended petition, and on December 29, 2022, he opposed the State's motion for additional mental examination.
 On January 6, 2023, Maxwell filed a motion to compel discovery, the State responded on January 11, 2023.
 On April 20.
-2023, Maxwell filed motion for parameters of the any State evaluation, to which the State responded on May 4, 2023.
-On June 14, 2023, trial court found that the State was not permitted to conduct an independent evaluation, but could get, at its own expense, an expert to contest Maxwell's expert based upon materials relied upon by Maxwell's expert.
+2023, Maxwell filed a motion for parameters of the any State evaluation, to which the State responded on May 4, 2023.
+On June 14, 2023, the trial court found that the State was not permitted to conduct an independent evaluation, but could get, at its own expense, an expert to contest Maxwell's expert based upon materials relied upon by Maxwell's expert.
 On August 25, 2023, the court of appeals dismissed the State's July 17, 2023 appeal.
-(Note: On March 1, 2024, the trial court granted Maxwell's motion for brain scanning.)
+On March 1, 2024, the trial court granted Maxwell's motion for brain scanning.
+(Note: On January 9, 2025, Maxwell filed a motion to supplement his serious mental illness petition.)